bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 So essentially when you wanna make a big change on Bitcoin, right?
 Like the main thing is like, okay, great.
 Is it backwards compatible is the first thing, right?
-And how can we sort of like, you know, shove it into something like adapter signatures or like you always have to shove into something else, right?
+And how can we sort of like, you know, shove it into something like adaptor signatures or like you always have to shove into something else, right?
 Because you can't change most of the things to keep backwards compatible.
 Now, on `Lightning` is different, right?
 You guys have the privilege of being able to break things.